 In addition to these mechanisms, we observe the increasing role of South-South and Triangular Cooperation (SSC and TrC) in supporting multilateral cooperation in the bioeconomy.
-The 2030 Agenda on Sustainable Development explicitly called for enhanced SSC and TrC on access to science, technology and innovation, and knowledge-sharing.
-SSC and TrC on the bioeconomy is increasing at the policy level with many developing countries working to define bioeconomy strategies, but also at the implementation level with a growing number of SSTC projects in the area of the bioeconomy.
-The ISBWG is considered an important South-South and Triangular Cooperation (SSTC) platform within the UN FAO that supports the dissemination of sustainable bioeconomy in developing countries.
-The German Development Cooperation (GIZ GmbH), for example, is actively involved in bioeconomy policy development in Ecuador, Costa Rica, and in Africa with the BioInnovation Africa program.
-The objective of the BioInnovation Africa program is to establish a European-African cooperation for biodiversity-based innovations and products, based on equitable benefitsharing for biodiversity conservation.
-Policy dialogues on bioeconomy in Latin America, Asia and Africa are also supported by Sweden's innovation agency VIN-NOVA, as well as by the Swedish International Development Cooperation Agency (Sida), and are implemented by the Stockholm Environment Institute (SEI), the Research Institutes of Sweden (RISE) and the Gothenburg Centre for Sustainable Development (GMV).

-More recently, the bioeconomy was recognized as a policy priority in the Declaration of the G20 Meeting of Agriculture Ministers in Argentina in 2018 for its contribution to sustainable soil use, food security, ICT application, and meeting ambitious environmental goals.
-However, many questions remain as to how the G20 can better promote a sustainable bioeconomy and stable food systems.
+The 2030 Agenda on Sustainable Development explicitly called for enhanced SSC and TrC on access to science, technology and innovation, and knowledge-sharing.25 SSC and TrC on the bioeconomy is increasing at the policy level with many developing countries working to define bioeconomy strategies, but also at the implementation level with a growing number of SSTC projects in the area of the bioeconomy.26 The ISBWG is considered an important South-South and Triangular Cooperation (SSTC) platform within the UN FAO that supports the dissemination of sustainable bioeconomy in developing countries.
+The German Development Cooperation (GIZ GmbH), for example, is actively involved in bioeconomy policy development in Ecuador27, Costa Rica28, and in Africa with the BioInnovation Africa program.29 The objective of the BioInnovation Africa program is to establish a European-African cooperation for biodiversity-based innovations and products, based on equitable benefitsharing for biodiversity conservation.
+Policy dialogues on bioeconomy in Latin America, Asia and Africa are also supported by Sweden's innovation agency VIN-NOVA, as well as by the Swedish International Development Cooperation Agency (Sida), and are implemented by the Stockholm Environment Institute (SEI), the Research Institutes of Sweden (RISE) and the Gothenburg Centre for Sustainable Development (GMV).30 goals.31 However, many questions remain as to how the G20 can better promote a sustainable bioeconomy and stable food systems.
 Other international meeting activities also continue to address core issues for a sustainable bioeconomy, albeit in more fragmented policy fields, such as sustainable agriculture and forestry, and renewable energies.
-For example, the IPCC highlighted many bioeconomy-related response options to climate change, particularly referring to land management (agriculture, forests, soils, other ecosystems) and value chain management (demand and supply options).
+For example, the IPCC highlighted many bioeconomy-related response options to climate change, particularly referring to land management (agriculture, forests, soils, other ecosystems) and value chain management (demand and supply options).32